dxdxdt/proone/doc/htbt.md

 endpoint the implementation connects to is served by a Proone implementation serving heartbeat connections.

-The Proone executables carry files necessray to set up TLS connections hardcoded in their binary.
+The Proone executables carry files necessary to set up TLS connections hardcoded in their binary.
 These files include the CA cert, a DH param, a cert and a private key for client connections and a cert and private key for server connections.

-## Custom Authoritive Server Implementations
+## Custom Authoritative Server Implementations
-In order to do things of complexity, it's recommended to implement an authoritive server implementation and command Proone instances to take orders from the servers running the implementation.
+In order to do things of complexity, it's recommended to implement an authoritative server implementation and command Proone instances to take orders from the servers running the implementation.
 Load balancing can be done at the DNS level using techniques like round-robin DNS or GeoDNS.
-Once a Proone instance connects to an authoritive server, the server can fully utilise the heartbeat protocol.
+Once a Proone instance connects to an authoritative server, the server can fully utilise the heartbeat protocol.
 To make an example, **proone-hostinfod** is implemented.

 ## Possible Use Cases